muppet9010/Factorio-Biter-Revive/README.md

 -----

 - Any "unit" entity that breathes air is included in the revive logic by default.
 This will include all vanilla Factorio biters and I assume most modded enemies as well.
-- At present the player's character and compilatron prototypes are always excluded from reviving.
-There is also a mod setting to add additional prototype names for exclusion.
+- There is a mod setting to exclude prototype names from ever reviving, with the player's character and compilatron included by default.
+There is also a mod setting to exclude specific force's from ever reviving.
 - Revive chance is a scale based on configurable settings using a min and max evolution range for a min and max revive chance.
 This should allow any desired effect to be achieved.
 - Multiple times a second the biters awaiting reviving will be processed and up to the maximum (max revives per second mod setting) performed.
 This is done to both allow an optional delay in reviving and to avoid loops of biters being revived and instantly dieing.
 - Revives have a random delay between configurable min and max seconds from 0 upwards.
 To avoid infinite revive/death loops a 0 second revive won't happen the moment the biter dies, but instead a fraction of a second later.